 All children are unconsciously and consciously being influenced about their roles in society, their own abilities, and their futures.
 Parents are having a dramatic impact on their children’s ideas and thoughts about of math and science earlier, developmentally, than they may even realize.
 Preschoolers entering vary greatly in their mathematical knowledge (Starkey, Klein, & Wakely, 2004).
 This can translate to varied mathematical abilities and achievement levels in a classroom.
 A girls’ belief about their math ability predicts their later achievement (Kenney-Benson, Pomerantz, Ryan, & Patrick, 2006).

-Levine, Suriyakham, Rowe, Huttenlocher, & Gunderson, 2010), in a longitudinal study, found that the frequency in which parents engaged in discussions about number, counting numbers and number matching (referred to as “number talk” in this study) with their fourteen to thirty month old children varied greatly from family to family, and that this variation predicted the children’s ability to understand the cardinal meanings of numbers at forty-six months or ages.
+In a longitudinal study, found that the frequency in which parents engaged in discussions about number, counting numbers and number matching (referred to as “number talk” in this study) with their fourteen to thirty month old children varied greatly from family to family, and that this variation predicted the children’s ability to understand the cardinal meanings of numbers at forty-six months or ages (Levine, Suriyakham, Rowe, Huttenlocher, & Gunderson, 2010),.
 Comparably, in observations done on parents and their children at a children’s museum in California, research observed parents were twenty-nine percent of the time more likely to provide their male child with a scientific explanation about the exhibits and would only provide an explanation nine percent of the time to their female child even though neither child initiated interaction more than the other.
 The differences in explanation frequency by child’s gender were the greatest in father-child dyads; that is whether fathers spoke often or seldom to their children about scientific concepts, they were much less likely to speak to a daughter about them than to a son (Crowley, Callanan, Tenenbaum & Allen, 2001).

 The explanations of scientific concepts by parents are important to developing scientific reasoning skills in young children.
 Some young girls are entering school barely exposed to math and science due to lack of parental dialogue.
 Children who do not receive adult explanations of scientific phenomena are unlikely to develop their own explanations (Crowley & Siegler, 1999).
 Social roles are being defined at an early age by the parents and this has a direct impact on how their child might perform academically as a result of this strong, daily, continuous influence.